Complete Guide on Relocating to India

 Just after World War II, in the midst of civil unrest, Britain ended its rule of India, and in early 1947 announced its intention to transfer its power and hence India gained independence on August 15, 1947.
 The British families moved back to their home country while India decided to become a closed economy.
-Jawarhalal Nehru, became India's first Prime Minister.
+Jawarhalal Nehru became India's first Prime Minister.
 Nehru was a successful leader, steering the young nation until his death in 1964.
-During his tenure, India saw widespread reforms such as increasing the legal rights of women and deterring caste discrimination, he also promoted education as a way to the future and many schools Economic liberalisation came as late as 1993 when Rajeev Gandhi, the then Indian prime minister lifted the government's restrictions on foreign currency, travel, foreign investment and imports.
-He also strove to improve relations with the USA, thus increasing scientific cooperation, which led to major growth of the telecommunications industry, the space program and created an environment where the software industry and information technology sectors could flourish.
+During his tenure, India saw widespread reforms such as increasing the legal rights of women and deterring caste discrimination, he also promoted education as a way to the future.
+Economic liberalisation came as late as 1993 when Rajeev Gandhi, the then Indian prime minister lifted the government's restrictions on foreign currency, travel, foreign investment and imports.
+He also strove to improve relations with the USA, thus increasing scientific cooperation, which led to the major growth of the telecommunications industry, the space program and created an environment where the software industry and information technology sectors could flourish.
 In 2007, India recorded its strongest economic growth in 20 years, despite a prevailing global financial crisis.
 Over the years and since independence, India has come a long way as a nation, as an economy and as a people and is on a path of greater enlightenment.

 Relocating to India